China Just Moved To Get Rid Of Presidential Term Limits

 The news was widely shared on Chinese social media, and many people expressed approval.
 But there was also plenty of snark.
 On WeChat, a popular Chinese messaging app, a meme featuring Winnie the Pooh hugging a pot of honey — a stand-in for Xi embracing power — went viral.

-Pooh has represented Xi to Chinese netizens since another meme compared the pudgy bear and his lanky friend Tigger to Xi and President Barack Obama in 2013.
-Chinese censors reportedly banned Pooh last summer, but the honeypot meme appeared to be circulating widely on Sunday night nonetheless.
+Pooh has represented Xi to Chinese netizens since another meme compared the pudgy bear and his lanky friend Tigger to Xi and then-president Barack Obama in 2013.
+Chinese censors reportedly banned Pooh last summer, but the honeypot meme appeared to be circulating widely Sunday night nonetheless.

 Megha Rajagopalan is the Asia correspondent at BuzzFeed News.